 Monessen is a somewhat small city located in the state of Pennsylvania.
 With a population of 7,483 people and three constituent neighborhoods, Monessen is the 172nd largest community in Pennsylvania.

 Unlike some cities, Monessen isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Monessen are a mix of both white- and blue-collar jobs.
-Overall, Monessen is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Monessen who work in office and administrative support (18.26%), sales jobs (8.95%), and management occupations (8.88%).
+Overall, Monessen is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Monessen who work in office and administrative support (19.77%), sales jobs (9.21%), and food service (6.86%).

 Monessen is a somewhat ethnically-diverse city.
 The people who call Monessen home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Monessen residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Monessen include German, Irish, Slovak, and Polish.

 The most common language spoken in Monessen is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Greek.